Sev6nOfficial/aumount-docs/README.md

 Discord: https://discord.gg/VZw8KPTXGB

-Email: agentpingu@icloud.com (Add "Aumount related" to the title of your email)
+Email: agentpingu@icloud.com (Add "Aumount related" at the title of your email, to get a more efficient and faster answer).